African design: Key characteristics

-Like all design forms, African design is defined by its creativity, continuously evolving, neither isolated nor static.
+Like all forms of design, African design is defined by its creativity and continuous evolution.
 Design is a form of story-telling and it is a medium through which those stories are told.
 In 2009, Chimamanda Ngozi Adichie spoke on "The Danger of a Single Story" which has become one of the top ten most-viewed TED Talks of all time.
 For years African design has been stereotyped, represented by ethnic prints and earthy colors and textures.
-Yet with 54 countries and over 1.2 billion people estimated in Africa as of 2018 and 210 million across the African diaspora (Brazil, the Caribbean, and the United States), African design is not limited to a single aesthetic or singular history; rather it is multifaceted and influenced by the historical and present-day, local and global context in which the designer or consumer lives.
+Yet with 54 countries and an estimated total of over 1.2 billion people in Africa as of 2018, in addition to 210 million people across the African diaspora (Brazil, the Caribbean, and the United States), African design is not limited to a single aesthetic or singular history; rather it is multifaceted and influenced its local and global context, both historical and present-day, in which the designer or consumer lives.

 African design is rooted in rich heritage, techniques, and craftsmanship.
 As contemporary African designers move on from externally imposed definitions of the colonial era, they acknowledge African traditional craft and craftsmanship is where they draw inspiration: preserving the past by putting a focus on their heritage and traditions while remaining open to global influences and technology.
-An example is the architecture of the Kenyan National Library, inspired by the Djembe drum.
+An example is the architecture of the Kenyan National Library, which was inspired by the Djembe drum.

 Across Africa, sustainable design focusing on social responsibility and the environment is important and the use of locally sourced natural materials has always been part of the African design process.
-As stated by Professor Mugendi K M’Rithaa “It is about design for, and with, society.”
+As stated by Professor Mugendi K M'Rithaa "It is about design for, and with, society".